parislarkins/PalletTown/README.md

 #### Create 10 accounts with random details, using 2Captcha, automatic Gmail verification, save to file, and use proxy list

 - Enter a plusmail compatible email address in the Email field.
-(See [the FAQ](#faq-plusmail) if you're unsure) **Note: The email address you enter here must be setup to forward/redirect to the Gmail account you intend to use.
-See [here](#hotmail-forwarding) for how to set it up.**
+(See [the FAQ](#faq-plusmail) if you're unsure)
 - Enter the number 10 into the Number of accounts field.
 - Enter your 2Captcha key into the 2Captcha Key field.
 - Check the Auto Verify Accounts box.
 - Enter your email account for auto verify. (eg: myaddress@hotmail.com, or mygmail@gmail.com if you've set up forwarding to gmail)
-- Enter your Gmail account password.
+- Enter your email account password.
 - Click the Output File field, which will open up a file browser (It may take a while on some systems)
 - Select your output file
 - Click the Proxy File field, which will open a file browser (It may take a while on some systems)